PeFoMed: Parameter Efficient Fine-tuning of Multimodal Large Language Models for Medical Imaging: Related works

-Fine-tuning the entire LLM which may not always be a practical solution when computing resources are constrained, instead, parameter-efficient fine-tuning techniques offer a balanced and efficient approach to adapt large pre-trained models to specific tasks, while preserving the vast knowledge these models have already acquired.
+Fine-tuning the entire LLM may not always be a practical solution when computing resources are constrained, instead, parameter-efficient fine-tuning techniques offer a balanced and efficient approach to adapt large pre-trained models to specific tasks while preserving the vast knowledge these models have already acquired.
 There have been some works that use PEFT techniques in various multimodality use cases \cite{14,42}.
-Besides, Li et al. explored the zero-shot setting of the GPT-4v model\cite{16} on Med-VQA dataset, where GPT-4v is an universal model and is not tailored to specific Med-VQA data type and tasks.
-Its performance on both open-ended and closed-ended question types is not comparative to the existing non-generative methods.
-Therefore, in our approach, we employ parameter-efficient fine-tuning methods on Med-VQA tasks, which minimizes the training costs while yielding robust results.
+Therefore, in our approach, we employ parameter-efficient fine-tuning methods on Med-VQA and MRG tasks, which minimizes the training costs while yielding robust results.